wardz/ClassicCastbars/README.md

 # ClassicCastbars

 World of Warcraft Classic addon that brings back the target & nameplate castbars.
 Casting times in Classic Era are always based on highest spell rank due to API restrictions.
+TBC & Wrath works like usual.
+(Dragonflight should technically work too but is not really supported at the moment)

+Note: This addon is now in maintenance mode.

 ## Links